PierreIsCoding/sdiy/Quantizer/README.md

 - A "Sample and Hold" mode.
 When a jack is inserted into the clock input the device goes automatically into S&H mode.
 In this mode the quantizer only outputs a new quantized value after receiving the next clock pulse.
 - Add glide to the output cv.
 - Change on the fly how the module receives bipolar and unipolar input cv-signals.
-- The leds represent piano keys.-
+- The leds represent piano keys.

+## Attention
+- Building and using this module is on your own risk.
+- This module does not have protecion diodes for connection the power wrongly.
+So please be carefull.
+- Be carefull of the orientation of certain components like the diodes.
+See image below.

 ## Files
 - Files for etching this project on a single board and single layer.